Healthdirect Free Australian health advice you can count on.

 Jaundice in adults

-If you experience jaundice and sudden symptoms such as fever, confusion and intense abdominal pain, call triple zero (000).
+If you have jaundice and sudden symptoms such as fever, confusion and intense abdominal pain, call triple zero (000) for an ambulance.

 What is jaundice?

-Jaundice is not a disease in itself but is a sign of an underlying health problem.
+In adults and children, jaundice is not a disease in itself, but is a sign of an underlying health problem.

-Jaundice is also common in babies.
+Jaundice in newborn babies is common, and usually harmless.
 For information on jaundice in babies, visit the Pregnancy, Birth and Baby website.

-Jaundice can be a sign of a more serious underlying condition.
+Jaundice can be a sign of a serious underlying condition.

 Jaundice causes your skin and the whites of your eyes to appear yellow.
 Other symptoms can also occur with jaundice.
 These include: